AnuragVerma28nov/JAVA-TUTORIALS/CLASS_PRACTICE/README_UNIT_2.md

 -prog8.java: Write content to a file output.txt using BufferedWriter -prog9.java: Read content from a file output.txt using BufferedReader -prog10.java: using OutputStreamWriter to write lines of text to a file named output_1.txt.
--prog11.java: Program to demonstrate the use of threads -prog12(a).java: Program for multiple threads in Java.
+-prog11.java: Program to demonstrate the use of threads.
+-prog12(a).java: Program for multiple threads in Java.
 -prog12(b).java: Program for multiple threads in Java.
 -prog13.java: Problem in inter-thread communication in Java.